Easy As Falling Off A Bike part 24

 Kev started to laugh and his blue eyes sparkled.
 He was so good looking.
 My God, what am I saying?

-"Right Cathy Watts, you are hereby accepted as an honorary member of Hunter's CC, you'll need to join properly some time and I'll need a deposit."
+"Right, Cathy Watts, you are hereby accepted as an honorary member of Hunter's CC, you'll need to join properly some time and I'll need a deposit."

 I blushed, "I'm sorry, I erm haven't any money with me," God this was so embarrassing.

 "I'll take a kiss in lieu of cash," he said and before I could blink had kissed me on the lips.
 I froze.
-"Here's my card," he shoved a pice of cardboard into my lifeless hand.
+"Here's my card," he shoved a piece of cardboard into my lifeless hand.
 Then he shut the door and proceeded to move his truck to tow Simon's car away.

 Simon shut the boot lid with more force than was necessary, he slammed the car door as he got in, "The nerve of that bastard, you okay?"